mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

     * replica shard is a copy of a primary shard
     * number of primary shards in an index is fixed at the time that an index is created
         * number of replica shards can be changed at any time
+        * you could segment the data by date, creating an index for each year: 2014, 2015, 2016, and so on
+            * possibility to adjust the number of primary shards based on load and performance of the previous indexes
+            * commonly used when indexing date-based information (like log files)
 * documents are distributed evenly between shards
     * the shard is determined by hashing document id
     * each shard has an equal hash range